rust-lang/rfcs/text/0000-security-advisories.md

 # Motivation
 [motivation]: #motivation

-When compared to other ecosystems such as Python's, Rust's packaging tooling encourages many single-purpose crates instead of larger monoliths.
+When compared to other ecosystems such as Python's, Rust's broader community prefers many single-purpose crates over larger monoliths.
 This situation, together with the strongly encouraged practice of pinning MINOR versions of dependencies, slows down the propagation of critical security fixes.

 Assume a crate `W`, which depends on `X`, which depends on `Y`, which depends on `Z`.
 If `Z` releases a new MINOR version including a security fix, it